Judit3/blog-with-django/README.md

 #### Social media icons in footer

-The website includes four social media icons for Facebook, X, Youtube and Instagram.
-The icons were sourced from fontawasome.com and its colour was changed to fit the colour palette of the website.
+The website includes four social media icons for Facebook, X, Instagram and Youtube.
+The icons were sourced from [Fontawasome](https://fontawesome.com/) and their colour was changed to fit the colour palette of the website.

 <!-- ![Footer](static/images/readme/footer.png) -->